 A user who has the SPECIAL attribute at the system level can issue all RACF commands (but not all operands.
 There are AUDITOR-only operands related to the configuration of the audit function that only a user with the AUDITOR attribute is allowed to use) {SM.1::SM.1.15}.
+The

-The SPECIAL attribute gives the user full control over all of the RACF profiles in the RACF database.
+IBM Corporation Last update: 2011-06-17 SPECIAL attribute gives the user full control over all of the RACF profiles in the RACF database.
 The SPECIAL attribute can also be assigned at the group level.
 Such a user with the group-SPECIAL attribute has full control over all of the profiles within the scope of the group.